sypsyp97/Trainable-Fourier-Series/pyronn/README.md

 PYRO-NN is designed to bring cutting-edge reconstruction techniques to neural networks.
 The open-access paper detailing its capabilities and design can be accessed [here](https://aapm.onlinelibrary.wiley.com/doi/full/10.1002/mp.13753).

-**Dependencies**: PYRO-NN relies on the `pyronn_layers`.
-These are now available through pip.
-For those interested in the source code, it's available at [PYRO-NN-Layers](https://github.com/csyben/PYRO-NN-Layers).

 ## References

 If you find PYRO-NN beneficial for your research or applications, please consider citing our work: